Gresty History, Family Crest & Coats of Arms

 Some of the Gresty family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Gresty family to the New World and Oceana
+Migration of the Gresty family

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Gresty: Agnes Christie settled in Maryland in 1736; Thomas settled in Georgia in 1732; Richard settled in St. Christopher in 1635; Alexander Christy arrived in New York in 1738.